Elisha Scott

-Elisha Scott (24 August 1893 – 16 May 1959) was a Northern Irish football goalkeeper who played for Liverpool from 1912 to 1934, and still holds the record as their longest-serving player.
+Elisha Scott (24 August 1893 – 16 May 1959) was a Northern Irish football goalkeeper who played for Liverpool from 1912 to 1915 and from 1919 to 1934, and still holds the record as their longest-serving player.

 Life and playing career

 Elisha Scott played for Linfield and Broadway United before Liverpool manager Tom Watson signed him at 10 am on Sunday 1 September 1912, following a recommendation from Scott's older brother Billy Scott.
-Liverpool only got the chance to sign Scott when Everton decided that the 19-year-old Elisha was too young.
+Liverpool only got the chance to sign Scott when Everton decided that the 19-year-old was too young.

 Scott was reported as signed by Crewe Alexandra in August 1913, presumably under some sort of loan arrangement.
-He succeeded Thomas Charles Allison as deputy for the first choice keeper, Arthur Box and played for them in the early part of season 1913/14.
+He succeeded Thomas Charles Allison as deputy for the first choice keeper, Arthur Box and played for them in the early part of the 1913–14 season.

 Scott finally made his Liverpool debut on 1 January 1913 at St James' Park.
 The team drew 0–0 with Newcastle.

 During the early days of his career, Scott was understudy to Ken Campbell and only appeared occasionally.
 The First World War interrupted Scott's career for four years.
 Scott finally got a chance of a run in the Liverpool goal at the end of the season.
-Scott's goalkeeping position was set in stone when Campbell was allowed to leave in the April 1920.
+Scott's goalkeeping position was set in stone when Campbell was allowed to leave in April 1920.
 Scott established himself as Liverpool's number 1.
-He was a major part of the back-to-back Championship winning teams of 1922 and 1923, missing just 3 games of the first title and none in the second.
+He was a major part of the back-to-back Championship winning teams of 1922 and 1923, missing just three games of the first title and none in the second.